Table of Contents

 DA has become somewhat of an industry standard when it comes to measuring the strength of your SEO efforts.
 There are blogs upon blogs written on the topic, so it can be hard to know where to begin.
 Here, we’ll break down the SEO best practice steps to improving your DA in full, all in one easy place.

 But First: What DA Isn’t

 DA also isn’t a predictor of individual page strength (for that, you’ll need Page Authority).
 Instead, it measures the strength of your site as a whole.
-That’s why it’s a great overall to check on a regular basis, but to find the root cause of a particular problem, you’ll need to do some digging.
+That’s why it’s great overall to check regularly, but to find the root cause of a particular problem, you’ll need to do some digging.

 What Factors Impact DA?